 Front brakes lacked sufficient air cooling, so in those rallies where brakes were extremely used they were forced to use external disks to force air into brake discs for cooling purposes.

-In 1993, Lancia cars were run again by private team Jolly Club, this time with the support of Repsol as the main sponsor, and Carlos Sainz and Jorge Trelles replaced Auriol and Kankkunen.
+In 1993, Lancia cars were run again by private team Jolly Club, this time with the support of Repsol as the main sponsor, and Carlos Sainz and Gustavo Trelles replaced Auriol and Kankkunen.
 The results in that year showed the loss of competitiveness of the Deltona in front of the new cars generation, led by Toyota and Ford, and the team concluded the year with no victory and only three podiums.